 Gazooky Studios make immersive story-based experiences, combining international storytelling with state of the art XR technology and space tech – story experiences which we geolocate in unexpected places.

-So export makes sense – our virtual service crosses borders easily: it’s digital so there’s no getting stuck in the Suez Canal, and the language of images and coding is spoken everywhere.
+So export of our AR stories makes sense – our Global Tourism virtual service crosses borders easily: it’s digital so there’s no getting stuck in the Suez Canal, and the language of images and coding is spoken everywhere.

 Making and consuming stories about who we are, where we’ve come from and where we are going, is a universally human activity.
 And using cutting edge immersive technology to help people communicate with each other, to tell their stories, is something that will expand into any country.

-So Gazooky’s plan had been that by January 2021, after a couple of years building a reputation in the UK, we would be ready – virtual walking boots on, virtual map packed, virtual back-pack on our shoulders – ready to take on Europe!
+So Gazooky’s plan had been that by January 2021, after a couple of years building a reputation in the UK, we would be ready for AR Tourism experiences – virtual walking boots on, virtual map packed, virtual back-pack on our shoulders – ready to take on Europe!